 Watching your baby scrunch up their face while tasting veggie puree for the first time is adorable, and seeing the sense of accomplishment they feel after taking their first steps is one for the books.
 These major developmental baby and kid milestones are undeniably life-changing and kick off new stages of childhood.
 But there are so many milestones in between the big ones that vastly improve our daily lives as parents.

 Potty training is awesome, but have you ever had your kid go poop and actually wipe themselves?
 Starting solids rocks, but have you ever prepared a meal that your whole family willingly eats?
 And if you've recently set out on a road trip in a car bursting with gear and toys, you can't imagine what a gift it'll be when each kid only needs a bag of clothes and couple of books or toys.

-(Note: Dumping your last turd out of the potty into the toilet is also a huge turning point, though you won’t realize at the time.)
+(Note: Dumping your last turd out of the potty into the toilet is also a huge turning point, though you won't realize it at the time.)romrodinka/ Getty Images

 "I don't like the green stuff."

 "The foods are touching each other, ewwww."